cyberbotics/webots-doc/guide/using-the-pioneer-3-dx-robot.md

 The "pioneer3dx\_with\_kinect.wbt" world file in the same directory is a simple simulation example of an obstacle avoidance behavior based on a Microsoft kinect sensor (see the "obstacle\_avoidance\_kinect.c" controller file).

-%figure "Pioneer 3-DX world example"
+%figure "Pioneer 3-DX world example using a kinect"

 ![pioneer3dx_kinect.png](images/pioneer3dx_kinect.png)